justinvh/Markdown-LaTeX/README.markdown

 # Markdown-LaTeX
-This [Markdown](http://daringfireball.net/projects/markdown/) extension adds support for inline LaTeX expressions.
+This [Markdown](http://daringfireball.net/projects/markdown/) extension adds support for inline LaTeX expressions without the need for external images.
+The available modes are %TEXT%, $MATH$, and %%PREAMBLE%%.

 ## Modes
 Markdown-LaTeX can technically allow for any sort of LaTeX expression, but there are three main modes that make writing everything much easier.